Lighting and Rendering

 Final Composited Image.

-In the previous case study of the TV room, a few lights were linked to specific geometry.
+In the previous subtopic's case study of the TV room at night, a few lights were linked to specific geometry.
 Light linking is a feature in Maya that can be great when you add accent lights that only affect one or two areas or objects in a scene.
-In the TV Room example, the light linking has been used on the cactus plant as an accent to add a rim and fill light that only affects that geometry, not the window frame or walls surrounding the plant.
+In the TV Room case study, the light linking has been used on the cactus plant as an accent to add a rim and fill light that only affects that geometry, not the window frame or walls surrounding the plant.

 Creating a light link in Maya

-To create a light link in Maya we use the Light Linking Editor.
+To create a light link in Maya, you use the Light Linking Editor.

 Follow the steps below to guide you through creating a light link in Maya.